0xJasonMurray/publicScripts/README.md

 * createWirelessNetworksServiceCisco.py - Create cut-and-paste layer3 router interfaces for WUSTL wireless

 * createWirelessPatDns.py - Create ibcli configs for WUSTL DNS PAT addresses

+* change-uid-gid.sh - Change the UID and GID of a user account and all their files.